LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/launch-checklist.rst

 .. warning::

-   When updating styles to indicate whether the shuttle is ready for launch, do not modify ``styles.css``!
+   When updating styles to indicate whether the shuttle is ready for launch, do NOT modify ``styles.css``!

 To get started, navigate to the directory with your copy of the starter code.
 Open ``index.html`` with Firefox to verify that your starter code is working.